Skip to content

 extends fun preloadBits(self: Slice, l: Int): Slice;

-Extension function for the Slice.
+Extension function for the Slice type.

-Preloads 00 ≤ l 1023≤ 1023 bits from the Slice, and returns them as a separate Slice.
+Preloads 00 ≤ l 1023≤ 1023 bits from the Slice and returns them as a separate Slice.
 Doesn’t modify the original Slice.

 Attempts to specify an out-of-bounds l value throw an exception with exit code 5: Integer out of expected range.

-Attempts to preload more data than Slice contains throw an exception with exit code 9: Cell underflow.
+Attempts to preload more data than the Slice contains throw an exception with exit code 9: Cell underflow.

 Usage example: